 Nutrition and rest

 The last thing you want is to get injured during your preparations.
 This can result in unpreparedness at the start or even the need to completely postpone your thru-hike.
 As said before, it is crucial to slowly increase the intensity and duration of your training sessions.
-This reduces the risks of any injuries.
+Taking action on this reduces the risks of any injuries.
 Next to this, sleep and nutrition are aspects that should not be forgotten.

 In cycling there is the saying “you win the tour in your bed” and we think this also relates to the trail and its preparation.
 Your body needs sleep to recover properly.
 It is therefore of utmost importance to create a situation where you can get enough sleep.
 Here are some tips!